Area codes 757 and 948

+History

-Before the implementation of number pooling, 757 was projected to run out of numbers as early as 2002.
+Before the implementation of number pooling, area code 757 was projected to run out of numbers as early as 2002.
 A plan was developed that would have created a concentrated overlay in the Hampton Roads metro area leaving all of the Eastern Shore in 757.
 This would have made ten-digit dialing mandatory in southeastern Virginia.
 However, this plan was never implemented.

-In April 2019, it was announced that a plan for an overlay area code was proposed, with the pool of numbers for the 757 code projected at the time to run out in late 2021.
-On February 5, 2020 it was announced that this all-service overlay area code will be 948.
-In March 2022, Verizon announced that the overlay would be implemented starting on April 9, 2022, with area code 948 to officially take effect on May 9.
-This made ten-digit dialing mandatory in 757/948, with recorded messages passed on to callers dialling the old method.
+In 2019, area code 757 was projected to exhaust its numbering resources by late 2021, triggering planning for mitigation of central office code exhaustion, and the announcements of planning for an overlay complex, and the selection of area code 948 in 2020.
 An overlay was chosen over the option of splitting 757.
 A split could have meant Virginia Beach, Chesapeake, and Norfolk, for example, retaining 757 and the rest of the area changing to 948, or vice versa.
 The NANPA decided, and the State Corporation Commission agreed, that simply requiring everyone to dial ten digits instead of seven would have caused far fewer problems than the inconveniences that would be caused by an area code split.
+In March 2022, Verizon set an activation date of April 9, 2022, with area code 948 officially taking effect on May 9.
+This made ten-digit dialing mandatory in 757/948.

+In popular culture

 "757" is commonly used as a general geographic descriptor for the Hampton Roads and Virginia Peninsula region.
 The Hampton Roads Chamber and the Virginia Peninsula Chamber of Commerce have recommended its use in tourism branding.